-If inflation rises above the central banks' targets or persists for an extended period, the central banks may increase interest rates, which could have a more pronounced negative impact on the Company's variable rate debt and future results.
+If inflation rises above or below the central banks' targets or persists for an extended period, there may be short-term volatility in the central bank's interest rates, which could have a more pronounced negative impact on the Company's variable rate debt and future results.
 During high inflation periods, annual rent increases may not keep up with inflation, leading to increased costs and potentially affecting tenants' ability to pay rent and the Company's ability to increase rents.